bionanopatterning/Pom/docs/installation.rst

 Installation
 __________

 Pom was originally developed as an extension to `Ais <https://ais-cryoet.readthedocs.io/en/latest/>`_, our software for streamlined tomogram segmentation.
 As such, it is practical to install both Ais and Pom in the same environment.
-If you already have an environment with Ais installed, you can skip the first step below.
+If you already have an environment with Ais installed, you can just run 'pip install Pom-cryoET' in the same environment and skip the instructions below.

 Installing Ais and Pom
 ^^^^^^^^^^^^